 The Meteora Monasteries are located in mainland Greece, in the region of Thessaly, 347 km from Athens.
 Meteora is an extensive complex of gigantic sandstone rocks shadowing the local town of Kalambaka.

-On top of the megalithic rocks, an average of 300 meters above ground, are perched the awe-inspiring Meteora Monasteries.
-There were initially 24 Monasteries founded and built by Greek Orthodox monks in the 14-15th century.
+On top of the megalithic rocks, an average of 300 meters above ground, the awe-inspiring Meteora Monasteries are built.
+There used to be 24 Monasteries founded and built by Greek Orthodox monks in the 14th and 15th centuries.
+Today, only 6 of them are working as Monasteries and accept public visits on specific days and times.

 The Meteora Monasteries has been a UNESCO World Heritage Monument since 1988 and it is today the second most important monastic complex in Greece after Mount Athos Monasteries in Chalkidiki.